Navid200/xDrip/docs/Reinstall.md

 So, please don't uninstall unless you absolutely need to.
 If you do, create a [backup of the database](./Backup-Database.md) before uninstall.

 Right after reinstall, [restore the database](./Restore-Database.md).
 Don't set up your collector before restoring the database.
-If you do, restoring database after will overwrite all the new readings.
+Restoring the database will overwrite all readings.
+There is no way to restore a database while maintaining the previous readings unless they are all included in the database being restored.